westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ...
 ```

-Among other information, the zone model of the disk is confirmed as
+The zone model of the disk is confirmed to be "host managed".
+The total number
-host managed.
-The total number of zones of the disk is also displayed.
-In this
+of zones on the disk is also displayed.
+In this example, the disk capacity is
-example, the disk capacity is 15 TB and has 55880 zones.
+15 TB and the disk has 55880 zones.

-The zone size of the disk can also be inspected through sysfs, with the
+The zone size of the disk can be inspected by using sysfs to examine the
-attribute *chunk_sectors*.
+attribute *chunk_sectors*:

 ```plaintext
 # cat /sys/block/sdb/queue/chunk_sectors
 524288
 ```

-The value is displayed as a number of 512B sectors, regardless of the actual
+The value is displayed as a number of 512B sectors regardless of the actual
 logical and physical block size of the disk.
 In this example, the disk zone size
 is *524288 x 512 = 256 MiB*.

-Starting with Linux kernel version 4.20.0, the sysfs attribute *nr_zones*
+As of Linux kernel version 4.20.0, the sysfs attribute *nr_zones*
-is also available to verify the total number of zones of the disk.
+reports the total number of zones on the disk:

 ```plaintext
 # cat /sys/block/sdb/queue/nr_zones